HarshitAgarwal123/movie-booking-platform/README.md

 Spring Boot
 MySQL (schema provided)

+Trade-offs:

+Focused on browsing feature instead of booking flow to keep implementation simple and aligned with assignment scope.
-Database was not provisioned locally; schema scripts are included for reference.
+Database scripts are included but not executed locally.

 Scope:
 Implemented – Show browsing